Anthropology vs. Sociology Degree

-Do you have an interest in studying human behavior within specific societies throughout time?
+Do you have an interest in studying human social behavior within specific societies throughout time?
 If so, an undergraduate degree in anthropology or sociology may be the right choice for you.
 The unique courses offered in these areas of study will encourage you to develop a set of tools and a new perspective to help you experience a fulfilling career and life.
 Read on to learn more about anthropology vs sociology, including what each studies, their similarities and differences and the available career paths.

 What is Anthropology?